 Hello Sunshine!

-new work in development
+This work is currently in development

 At the age of 23, Sara Porter suddenly could not tolerate sunlight.
 She spent five years testing for many maladies and eventually found herself in a photobiology research hospital in Dundee Scotland diagnosed with PMLE, an idiopathic autoimmune disorder that limits the skin's capacity to absorb UV light.